-First off you choose between defiant, rebellious and finatical game modes and opt for a set of attribute to compose your role as leader - your constitution, charisma, and abilities to start frees and climb role then on you set about rallying as many slaves as your can - and as Freedom is subtilled Rebels in the ness, most of this involves wandering around their huts at night.
+First off you choose between defiant, rebellious and fanatical game modes and opt for a set of attributes to compose your role as leader - your constitution, charisma, and abilities to start fires and climb.
+From then on you set about rallying as many slaves as you can - and as Freedom is subtitled Rebels in the Darkness, most of this involves wandering around their huts at night.

 The colony has 204 slaves split into 14 huts of 10 field slaves and 6 sets of 10 craftsmen.
-You have to build up your confidence points, and thus your persuasiveness, by continually making the right decisions and in martial arts fisticuffs against very pretty backdrops.
+You have to build up your confidence points, and thus your persuasiveness, by continually making the right decisions and successfully defeating adversaries.
+It's also a master-owner, a master-prosecutor, 3 types of colony manger, stewards and foremen.
+And what seems like hundreds of dogs which should be the first on your hit-list.